cuvva/terms/terms.md

 You must notify us of anything which may affect the Product, insurance policy or quote.
 For Short-term, this could mean telling us about any previous incidents you've been involved in, or if there's any reason you may not be able to legally drive the vehicle.
 For travel, this could be any health issues, or anything you're aware of which may mean you won't be able to make the trip.

-You can update your details yourself or speak with us in the app, by e-mail, or in writing.
+You can update your details yourself or speak with us in the app, by email, or in writing.
 All communications are recorded - see our Privacy Notice for more information.

 If you're not sure whether you need to tell us something - please ask.
 We're happy to help!